Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 <h3>Loud Flapping Noise</h3>

-When you're driving and suddenly hear a loud flapping noise coming from your vehicle, it could be a clear indication that you have a flat tire.
+When you're and suddenly hear a loud flapping noise coming from your vehicle, it could be a clear indication that you have a flat tire.
 This noise is caused by the tire flapping against the pavement as it loses air pressure.
 Ignoring this sound and continuing to drive on a flat tire can lead to further damage not only to the tire but also to the wheel rim.
 It's crucial to pull over safely and inspect your tire as soon as you hear this noise to prevent any potential accidents or costly repairs.

 <h3>Vehicle Pulling to One Side</h3>

-Another sign that you should stop driving on a flat tire is if you feel your vehicle pulling to one side while you're .
+Another sign that you should stop driving on a is if you feel your vehicle pulling to one side while you're .
 This happens because the creates an imbalance in the vehicle's handling, causing it to veer off course.
-Driving with a tire that is significantly deflated can affect your ability to steer properly and maintain control of your vehicle.
+Driving with a tire that is significantly deflated can affect your ability to steer properly and maintain of your vehicle.
 It's important to address this issue immediately by stopping and checking your tires to avoid any safety on the road.

 <h3>Difficulty Steering</h3>